We help you cut through the noise. Choosing between sde and ebitda is not academic. It shapes how buyers and sellers see cash flow and multiples.

 Analyzing the Impact of Buyer Type on Valuation

 Who is buying your firm changes how earnings are packaged and priced.
+Related: our walkthrough on navigating employee rights when your employer sells.

 Individual buyers focus on owner-adjusted profit because it shows the total cash they can extract as an owner-operator.